kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* The client now listens to events from the `channel`, and will be notified any time a message is processed that matches the subscription filters.
+* The Client is now subscribed and listening to events on the `channel`, and will be notified any time a message is processed that matches the subscription filters.

-#### 2nd step : Notification
+#### Publishing to a Channel Directly

-The following diagram shows how Kuzzle Backend handles a new message and how subscribed clients are notified:
+The following diagram shows how Kuzzle Backend triggers a response as a result of a publish request made using the [Real-time/Publish]({{ site_base_path }}api-documentation/controller-realtime/publish) action)

 ![pubsub_scenario_details2]({{ site_base_path }}assets/images/request-scenarios/pubsub/details2.png)

-* A new content is published to the Notifier component.
-The `_publish_` method can be triggered:
-  * either directly by the Realtime controller for non persistent data (using the [publish]({{ site_base_path }}api-documentation/controller-realtime/publish) action).
-  * or by the write actions of the Document controllers, to notify users in real-time before the data are sent to the storage Engine.
-  (see [Notifications Documentation]({{ site_base_path }}api-documentation/notifications) for more details)
+* The Real-time Controller receives the **publish** request from a Client and sends it to the Notifier component.
-* The Notifier calls the DSL component to test registered filters that match the content, and get related rooms.
+* The Notifier Component calls the DSL component to check if the content matches any filters.
-* The Notifier uses the Notification Cache engine to store the mapping content/rooms into cache.
+* The Notifier Component uses the Notification Cache Engine to store the mapping rules into cache.
-* The Notifier calls the HotelClerk to get the channels related to the rooms.
+* The Notifier Component calls the HotelClerk to get the channels related to the filters.
-* The Notifier broadcasts the message to each related channel to the proxy.
+* The Notifier Component broadcasts the message to the Proxy for each channel that is linked to the filter.
-* Finally, the proxy sends the message to the clients who subscribed to it.
+* Finally, the Proxy sends the message to the Clients that are **subscribed** to it.

-#### 3rd step : notify about persisted data

-The following diagram show how subscribed clients are notified after a document has been persisted (created, updated or deleted) to the storage engine:
+#### Publishing to a Channel Indirectly

+The following diagram shows how Kuzzle Backend uses the Document Controller to trigger a response as a result of a change to persistent data.

 ![pubsub_scenario_details3]({{ site_base_path }}assets/images/request-scenarios/pubsub/details3.png)

+* A Client makes a synchronous "create" request, which goes through the Kuzzle Backend components to the Document Controller.
+* The Document Controllers sends the data to the Storage Engine.
-* Once the document is actually persisted, the Notifier component is notified about it by the Document Controller
+* Once the document is stored, the Document Controller calls the Notifier Component.
-* The Notifier calls the Notification Cache to get the rooms related to the content
+* The Notifier Component then calls the Notification Cache to check if the content matches any filters.
-* The Notifier calls the HotelClerk to get the channels related to the rooms
+* The Notifier Component calls the HotelClerk to get the channels related to the filters.
-* The Notifier asks the proxy to broadcast the notification to all users having subscribed to the retrieved channels, on all registered network protocols
+* The Notifier Component asks the Proxy to broadcast the notification to all Clients that are subscribed to the channels.